AnyBlok/anyblok_wms_base/doc/design_goals.rst

 the accidental destruction of some goods.

-This also implies that care must be taken to define what the data should actually means.
+This also implies that care must be taken to define what the data should actually mean.
 We're trying to be very explicit about that, but it's all about intents, as it also depends on the usage the concrete application will make of that library.
 For a concrete example, see the meaning of the data about Goods that :ref:`op_arrival` operation carries.